Qobil7337/firebase-flutter/README.md

    Enable Facebook — you’ll enter App ID and App Secret from Facebook Developer Console (next section).

    (You’ll come back here after setting up Android package names / iOS bundle ids / Facebook App.)

+# Create apps in Firebase (Android & iOS)
+Android
+1. In Firebase Console → Project Overview → Project settings → under your apps section click Android icon to add Android app.
+2. Enter your Android package name (e.g. com.example.my_auth_app).
+You will get it from build.gradle.kts file. then follow the instructions there. but do not follow the instruction on how to add file to the project , because that will be done using flutter fire

+iOS
+1. In Firebase Console → add iOS app.
+Provide your app’s Bundle ID (e.g. com.example.myAuthApp). but do not follow the instruction on how to add file to the project , because that will be done using flutter fire
+2. follow instructions there

 # Flutter fire
 run: dart pub global activate flutterfire_cli